...

 Speaking of deer, Nara is the most famous spot in Japan to meet these cute creatures.
 But the type of deer you will meet on Aka Island is Japan’s designated natural monument!

-As Aka Island has a higher forest density amongst the islands in the Keruma Islands group, there are a few hundred of Kerama Deers living on the island.
-These deers are extra cute because their white fur forms a heart-shaped pattern on their bottom!
+As Aka Island has a higher forest density among the islands in the Kerama Islands group, a few hundred Kerama Deers are living on the island.
+These deer are extra cute because their white fur forms a heart-shaped pattern on their bottom!

 The Keruma Deer can usually be seen across Aka Island from the late afternoon when the temperature is cooler.
-If you can’t see them, you can try to search for them in the shade.
+If you can’t see them, try searching for them in the shade.

 Zamami Village Tourism Association Aka Geruma Information Center (座間味村観光協会 阿嘉・慶留間案内所)